AK-Dex Side Effects

 Applies to dexamethasone ophthalmic: intraocular implant

-In addition to its needed effects, some unwanted effects may be caused by dexamethasone ophthalmic (the active ingredient contained in AK-Dex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, dexamethasone ophthalmic (the active ingredient contained in AK-Dex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody eye